 Classic Champagne Cocktail

-- Soak sugar cube with 5-6 drops of bitters.
-Drop into champagne flute.
+- Soak each sugar cube with 5-6 drops of bitters.
+Drop into champagne flutes.

-- Slowly pour Champagne into flute, pausing to let the foam subside.
+- Slowly pour Champagne into flutes, pausing to let the foam subside.
 Continue filling until full.

 - Garnish with citrus, if desired.

 It’s easy to add a dash of festivity to any party with these easy, 4-ingredient Classic Champagne Cocktails!
 This recipe can be made in just a few minutes and will instantly make any occasion special.